 Exploring a destination with a group may help you navigate a new city better than you might have if you were traveling solo.
 But have you tried traveling with a group of people who inherently understands your existence?
-As humans, we are likely to group ourselves with people similar to us, so it isn’t a coincidence that black people tend to travel in groups.
-For black travelers, community and travel have always been intrinsically interlinked.
-If you’re a black traveler looking to scratch your travel itch, try one of these seven black travel communities on your next trip.
+As humans, we are likely to group ourselves with people similar to us, so it isn’t a coincidence that Black people tend to travel in groups.
+From gathering at some of the best Black festivals IRL to cheerleading other Black travel bloggers online, for Black travelers, community and travel have always been intrinsically interlinked.
+If you’re a Black traveler looking to scratch your travel itch, try one of these seven Black travel groups on your next trip.

 As a way to infuse social good into everything they do, every Wind Collective trip includes a ‘give back session’ where travelers contribute to bettering the local communities in the destinations that they visit.
 They’ve given back in places all over the world like Bali, Cuba, and Colombia.